Q&A about Reena & Newy with Kids

-I’ve been getting queries about who’s behind Newy with Kids and how it started so I thought I would share some information.
+I’ve been getting questions about who’s behind Newy with Kids and how it all started — so here are some answers.

 Why did you start Newy with Kids?

-After my daughter was born, it was one of the happiest times of my life, but it was also one of the most challenging.
-I went from full-time work at OneSteel surrounded by other adults to being at home with a new baby on 12 months maternity leave.
+After my daughter was born, it was one of the happiest times of my life but also one of the most challenging.
+I went from full-time work surrounded by other adults to being at home with a new baby on 12 months maternity leave.
 Honestly, some days it just sucked.

-I was so bored and life started to feel a bit like Groundhog Day with every day the same as the one before.
-I wanted to get out but I just didn’t know where to go.
-I remember thinking that it would be so useful to have a website that contained information on local attractions, events and activities for parents with babies and kids.
+I was bored and life started to feel like Groundhog Day — every day the same as the one before.
+I wanted to get out with my baby but had no idea where to go.
+I remember thinking it would be so useful to have a website with information on local attractions, events and activities for parents with babies and kids.

-A year after I returned to work at OneSteel, I was made redundant from my position and decided to start The Mummy Project (the former name of Newy with Kids).
-I figured it would be a great learning opportunity while I had a career break for a few years.
-The universe had other plans though and soon after launching The Mummy Project in late 2012, I ended up receiving a part-time job offer.
-And so, I juggled work and a website for a number of years.
+A year after I returned from my maternity leave, I was made redundant from my position, and decided to start The Mummy Project — which later became Newy with Kids.
+I figured it would be a great learning opportunity, while I had a career break for a few years.
+The universe had other plans though, and soon after launching in late 2012, I ended up with a part-time job offer.
+So I juggled paid work and the website for a number of years before Newy with Kids became my full-time job.

 Are you Newcastle born and bred?

-Not even close!
-I was actually born in London, England to parents of Indian Sikh ancestry which explains my not-fake tan and my fondness for spicy food.
-Think Bend It Like Beckham except I don’t play soccer!
+I was born in London, England to parents of Indian Sikh ancestry which explains my not-fake tan and my fondness for spicy food.
+Think Bend It Like Beckham except I don’t play soccer.

 When I was ten, our family moved to Canada.
-We first lived in the small town of High Prairie in Northern Alberta for two years and then to the big city of Edmonton (home of West Edmonton Mall, Wayne Gretzky and the Edmonton Oilers hockey team).
-I quickly dropped my London accent for a Canadian one and learned how to survive -30 degree Celcius temperatures in winter.
+We lived first in the small town of High Prairie in Northern Alberta and then in Edmonton — home of West Edmonton Mall, Wayne Gretzky and the Edmonton Oilers.
+I quickly dropped my London accent for a Canadian one and learned how to survive -30 degree winters.

-In my twenties, I decided to fulfill my dream of visiting Australia and arrived in Sydney for a year’s working holiday*.
-I ended up working in Sydney for four months and then backpacked around Australia and New Zealand.
-I fell in love with Australia (and later an Australian).
+In my twenties, I fulfilled a dream of visiting Australia, arriving in Sydney on a working holiday*.
+I worked in Sydney for a few months, then backpacked around Australia and New Zealand.
+I fell in love with Australia — and later an Australian.

 Fast forward a few years, I moved from Canada to Sydney to be with my boyfriend (now husband).
-Although I love Sydney, the relaxed lifestyle, beaches and friendly people attracted us to Newcastle in 2006 and we’ve had more than 18 happy years here.
-(By the way, how long do you have to live in Newcastle to be able to call yourself a local?)
+Although I love Sydney, the relaxed lifestyle, beaches and friendly people attracted us to Newcastle in 2006 and we’ve had 20 happy years here.
+By the way, how long do you have to live in Newcastle to be able to call yourself a local?

 As a result of my upbringing, I have a mangled accent, wide range of interests and a collection of passports.
 I love travelling, experiencing new destinations, cultures and cuisine and meeting new people.
 If you spot me out and about, please do say hello.